Patagonia Houdini - Men's Review

 Fit and Functionality

 Our head tester is often on the edge of sizing in Patagonia clothing.
 After testing a size medium Houdini in the past, we decided to try out the large instead.
 We are happy we did, as the large afforded a nearly perfect fit.
 This jacket is well-mapped and fits like an athletic layer, but still affords ample room for movement in the arms and shoulders.
 A fit like this is particularly important when it comes to rock climbing and other alpine sports.
 This jacket is not quite as slim as previous versions and does allow for some layering underneath.
-But it is better suited to be worn over a fleece like a Patagonia R1, rather than a bulkier synthetic midlayer.
+But it is better suited to be worn over a fleece rather than a bulkier synthetic midlayer.

 The Houdini has a minimal feature set to keep it feather-light.
 The wrist cuffs are half elastic, but do an excellent job of keeping the wind out.
 When you push the arms up to help out with ventilation, the half-elastic design can be uncomfortably tight around your forearms.
 The hood is tightened from behind with a single drawcord and cinch buckle, but one complaint is that there is no mechanism for stowing away the hood when not in use.
 The hood readily flaps around in the wind and can act like a sail with the speed of a ski descent.
 We would love a way to fasten it tight so that it isn't as prone to billowing.